PureLayout/PureLayout/README.md

 ## API Cheat Sheet
 This is just a handy overview of the core API methods.
 Explore the [header files](Source) for the full API and documentation.
 A couple of notes:

-*	*All of the API methods begin with `auto...` for easy autocompletion in Xcode!*
+*	*All of the API methods are namespaced with the prefix `auto...`, which also allows for easy autocompletion in Xcode!*
-*	*All methods that generate constraints also automatically add the constraint(s) to the correct view, then return the newly created constraint(s) for you to optionally store for later adjustment or removal.*
+*	*Methods that create constraints also automatically install (activate) the constraint(s), then return the new constraint(s) for you to optionally store for later adjustment or removal.*
 *	*Many methods below also have a variant which includes a `relation:` parameter to make the constraint an inequality.*

 **`ALAttribute`**